uservapp/masternodes/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:
 ```
-ATH-cli masternode status
+authoracoin-cli masternode status
 ```
 ***

 ## Usage:
 ```
-ATH-cli masternode status
+authoracoin-cli masternode status
-ATH-cli getinfo
+authoracoin-cli getinfo
 ```
 Also, if you want to check/start/stop **ATH**, run one of the following commands as **root**:

 ```
-systemctl status ATH #To check if AuthoraCoin service is running
+systemctl status authoracoind #To check if AuthoraCoin service is running
-systemctl start ATH #To start AuthoraCoin service
+systemctl start authoracoind #To start AuthoraCoin service
-systemctl stop ATH #To stop AuthoraCoin service
+systemctl stop authoracoind #To stop AuthoraCoin service
-systemctl is-enabled ATH #To check if AuthoraCoin service is enabled on boot
+systemctl is-enabled authoracoind #To check if AuthoraCoin service is enabled on boot
 ```
 ***